 Student scholar understands and agrees that he/she is entering into this Agreement in an independent capacity and is not entitled to reimbursements for expenses during the performance of duties or a salary.
 The student scholar is not an employee of the agency and will not be allowed to conduct any work that gives the appearance that he/she is an employee.
 This agreement will become effective upon execution by the parties hereto on the date listed.

 By signing this Agreement, the student scholar agrees to abide by the terms and provisions stated herein.

-Student Scholar's Name/Title Date Department of Children and Far mily Services Representative Date
+Student Scholar's Name/Title

+Date

+DCFS Representative

+Date

 Graduation & Transition to DCFS Employee